-Adverse effects Management During or immediately following your treatment with oxaliplatin, you may experience the sensation of having difficulty swallowing or breathing.
-This phenomenon is rare and disappear whitin a few hours after the start of the symptoms.
-Immediately notify your nurse if you experience this malaise during the administration of your medication.
-Ulcers in the mouth and the throat may appear approximately 7 to 10 days following the start of your treatment.
-Gently and regularly brush your teeth after each meal and at bedtime.
+Adverse effects Management Ulcers in the mouth and the throat may appear approximately 7 to 10 days following the start of your treatment. > Gently and regularly brush your teeth after each meal and at bedtime.
 Rinse your mouth with a solution of water and salt with or without baking soda.
-Gargle many times a day - after every meal and at bedtime.
+Gargle 4 times a day - after every meal and at bedtime.
 Do no drink or eat for one hour after you gargle.
-Avoid commercial mouthwash containing alcohol.
+Mouthwashes without alcohol found in stores are a good alternative.
 If you notice ulcers, redness or painful areas in your mouth, contact a member of your healthcare team.
-Fever and chills may occur a few hours following your treatment and should not last more than 24 hours.
-If these symptoms bother you, your doctor or pharmacist may recommend a pain killer such as acetaminophen (Tylenol®, Atasol®).
-Fever which occurs more than 48 hours after treatment may be the sign of an infection.
-Consult immediately a member of your healthcare team or go to the Emergency Room.
-Your skin may become more sensitive to the sun.
-Avoid exposure to the sun.Use sun screen SPF 30 or higher.Wear a hat.
+Your skin may become more sensitive to the sun. > > Avoid exposure to the sun.
+Use sun screen SPF 30 or higher.
+Wear a hat.
+Your eyes may become excessively teary , itchy and may or may not develop redness. > Contact a member of your healthcare team who can recommend appropriate treatment.
 Your skin may become dryer .
-Redness and itchiness may develop.
-Use a non perfumed moisturizing cream as needed.
-Your eyes may become excessively teary , itchy and may or may not develop redness.
-Contact a member of your healthcare team who can recommend appropriate treatment.
+Redness and itchiness may develop. > Use a non perfumed moisturizing cream as needed.
+Rare adverse effects that can be severe or serious to communicate quickly to your doctor If you experience palpitations of the heart, chest pain and/or shortness of breath. > Immediately go to the Emergency Room.